km1chno/lambda-terms-evaluator/README.md

-# lambda-terms-evaluator
+# Lambda terms evaluator

-A simple evaluator of untyped lambda terms in Haskell and OCaml
+Two implementations of a simple untyped lambda terms evaluator in Haskell and OCaml.